starknet-edu/starknetbook/src/ch02-01-introduction-starkli-scarb-katana.md

-# Introduction to Scarb, Katana and Scarb
+# Introduction to Starkli, Scarb and Katana

 In this chapter, you’ll learn how to compile, deploy, and interact with a Starknet smart contract written in Cairo using starkli, scarb and katana.